tfulanchan/kau-docs/docs/312/index.md

 ## Module 13 Attackers and Their Tools

-Indicators of Attack are signs of potential malicious activity or tactics that may indicate an ongoing or future attack, such as unusual network activity or suspicious access patterns.
+Indicators of Attack are signs of potential malicious activity that may indicate an ongoing or future attack, such as unusual network activity or suspicious access patterns.

 Indicators of Compromise are evidence that an attack has already occurred, such as malware signatures, compromised files, or logs of unauthorized access.